vinceskahan/v5wiki/faq-questions-apt-get-asks.md

 ### If you answer 'N' (the default):

+This choice keeps your old configuration file (`weewx.conf`). and is usually the safest choice.

-On a typical minimal system, this will simply change the courtesy version variable near the top of weewx.conf, but it will also save weewx.conf.<version> files for both your old version and the to-be new version.
-These are helpful if you want to later compare things, or do some cut+paste from old to new if anything was missed by the installer in the upgrade process.
+On a typical system, this will simply change the version number near the top of `weewx.conf`, as well as save versioned copies of your old `weewx.conf` file, and the soon-to-be-new version.

-In most cases you want to take the installer defaults.
+These are helpful if you later want to see what changed, or if you want to do some cut and paste from old to new.

+If you make this choice, here is the output to expect:

 ```
 Installing new version of config file /etc/weewx/weewx.conf.dist ...